 Paslode for the win!
 Here’s a shot from above of the new window sill layered on top of the old window sill:

 You can also see there how the sill was notched to fit around the porch column casing.
 And here’s another shot of the window sill where you can (kind of) see the bevel cut, sloping away from the interior of the porch along with the 45-degree cut where the two sills meet at the corner of the porch column casing:

 Here’s a better shot of the sill, all puttied up waiting for paint, where you can see how it slopes away from the porch but still adds the extra height to the old window sill to account for the loss of porch sash height.

 And just because pictures make way more sense than words, here’s a shot of one of the porch windows installed on top of the new sill:

-Technically the windows were all dry fitted.
+Technically the windows were all dry-fitted.
 They needed to be removed one more time for re-glazing and painting.
 But more on the window sash repairs on another day.
 No need to steal the sill’s show.
-So for now, let’s enjoy the fact that it’s raining and water is no longer seeping into the bottoms of our porch windows!
+So for now, let’s enjoy that it’s raining and water is no longer seeping into the bottoms of our porch windows!

 rabbit Goose…Trix are for kids!
 Batman Colby saved him.
 Who was that masked man?!

 Pssst…Catch up on all our porch shenanigans starting with our porch problems, porch demo, repairing minor rot with plastic wood, and then our most recent state of the porch address.
 Next up, porch sash repair and window glazing.